If you're having trouble at any stage please contact us at email@example.com.

 Choose what event types to pull

-We have divided the event types coming from Symantec WSS logs into 3 types.
-You can choose for each one whether or not you would like the connector to pull events from that type.
+We have divided the event types coming from Symantec WSS logs into 3 types for filtering.
 The types are:

 - Informational events- connection events which passed successfully without any issue.